FlambeStinger/containerlab_project/Final Weeks/Progress.md

 </p>

 ### Correcting the Misconfigured Tagged Interface
-It turned out that it is unecessary to issue `vlan encap single-tagged-range low-vlan-id 10 high-vlan-id 20` on the interfaces connecting the leaves together.
+It turned out that it was unecessary to issue `vlan encap single-tagged-range low-vlan-id 10 high-vlan-id 20` on the interfaces connecting the leaves together.
 When re-reading through SR Linux's documentation, I realized that the intent of this command was for connecting to servers with multiple hosts on seperate VLANs.
 When I removed the command from both interfaces and disabled their vlan tagging, clients on both VLANs (10 and 20) were able to communicate with their peers!
-I don't know if this techincally maked the interfaces a tagged interface nor why `vlan encap single-tagged-range low-vlan-id 10 high-vlan-id 20`  prevented tagged traffic from being sent over, but I suspect that the way you implement this in a data center enviroment differs greatly from that of a campus.
+I don't know if the intefaces are tagged interfaces anymore.
+Nor do I know why `vlan encap single-tagged-range low-vlan-id 10 high-vlan-id 20`  prevented tagged traffic from being sent over, but I suspect that the way you implement this in a data center enviroment differs greatly from that of a campus.
 Luckily, this provides me with an opportunity to investigate and learn more!